How to Get Permanent Residency in Germany Through Marriage? A Complete Guide for German PR

 Is a language test compulsory for German PR based on marriage?

-Yes, you must pass the German language exam to obtain German permanent residency.
+Yes, you must pass the German language exam to get German PR.
 You must have at least a B1 German language certificate before applying for German PR through a spouse or marriage.
 There are many tests available, such as TestDaF or DTZ, among others.

 Can I get permanent residency without passing the German language exam?